BA (Hons) HistorySouthwark Campus

 This module provides a framework for examining the development of the criminal justice system and the general construction of the crime problem in the period from the 1800s until the early 1960s.
 You'll blend discussion of institutional development with a socio-historical analysis of changing problems of crime.
 Taught through: weekly lectures, workshops and group work.
 3,000-word project based on policing, prisons, gender and crime, or youth crime (100%).

-This module explores the complex, dialectical (non-linear) economic, social and political relations between nation-states, regionalisation and globalisation.
-Regionalisation has emerged across the world, but is most developed in Europe.
-You'll also explore the role of international organizations in the global system, with particular emphasis on the United Nations system, including International Financial Institutions.
-You'll critically reflect on state power and global inter-dependence in the 21st Century.
-Taught through: lectures, seminars and workshops.
-Assessment: an international news journal diary (50%) and a two-hour exam (50%).
+This module explores the contemporary multi-layered international system.
+It focuses on the complex, dialectical (non-linear) economic, social and political relations between nation-states, regionalisation and globalisation.
+Regionalisation has emerged across the world, but is most developed in Europe, on which the module will place particular emphasis.
+The module will also explore the role of international organisations in the global system, with particular emphasis on the United Nations system, including International Financial Institutions.
+In problematising one-sided arguments about the decline of the state, the module encourages critical reflection on state power and global inter-dependence in the 21st Century.

 - Work placement